writerthethinker1/relax_write/materials/course_files/notes/discussion_stuff/index.md

 ---
 layout: post
 title: 'Discussion Stuff'
+comments: "Discussion solutions, handouts, and other related material are all here.
+It's nice to collaborate with others for answers since the work life is actually like this.
+Plus, you guys learn skills about communication."
 ---

-Discussion solutions, handouts, and other related material are all here.
-It's nice to collaborate with others for answers since the work life is actually like this.
-Plus, you guys learn skills about communication.
+{{ page.comments }}

 <div>
 {% for thing in site.markdown_notes %}